DanNixon/RaspberryPiBlueprints/06-WeatherStation/MaplinWeatherInstrumentDriver/README.md

 Maplin Weather Instrument Driver
 ================================

-An Arduino based driver for the Maplin rain sensor, wind direction and speed sensors.
+An Arduino based driver for the Maplin rain sensor, wind direction and speed sensors and an LDR.

 Serial Output
 -------------